roniweiss12/WGS_DSD-HOMER/README.md

 ## Workflow Structure
 The workflow structure is as follows:

-rust
-Copy code
 bed-to-homer -> HomerFindMotif -> create-file-for-finding -> HomerFindPeaks -> analysis
 bed-to-homer: Converts the input region file to Homer-readable format.
 HomerFindMotif: Identifies motifs in the provided genomic regions using Homer.
 create-file-for-finding: Prepares motif files for further analysis.
 HomerFindPeaks: Associates motifs with peaks using Homer.
-analysis: Analysis step (not detailed in the provided script).
 ## Parameters
 The pipeline script makes use of various parameters to control its behavior.
 Some important parameters include: